cslant/gitlab/README.md

 6. Setup reverse proxy

-You can use the following nginx configuration to setup a reverse proxy for the gitlab server.
+You can use the following nginx configuration to set up a reverse proxy for the gitlab server.

 ```nginx
 server_tokens off;